PhD in Germany: Funded Doctoral Programs 2026

 How much does a PhD candidate earn in Germany?

-A doctoral researcher on a TV-L E13 contract at 65% earns approximately €2,600–€3,100 gross per month (€1,850–€2,080 net) depending on the experience level and federal state.
-Scholarship recipients typically receive €1,300–€1,800 per month, tax-free.
-Industry-funded PhD candidates can earn €3,500–€5,000 or more.
-Overall, funded PhD positions in Germany provide a comfortable living standard, especially in affordable cities.
+A doctoral researcher on a TV-L E13 contract at 65% earns €2,600–€3,100 gross per month (€1,850–€2,080 net).
+Scholarship recipients receive €1,300–€1,800 per month, tax-free.
+Industry-funded PhD candidates earn €3,500–€5,000 or more.
+Funded PhD positions in Germany provide a comfortable living standard, especially in affordable cities.

 Can I do a PhD in Germany in English?